← Back to Blog

 truffle version

-Important: If you have issues when you try to "truffle compile" — check the versions, reboot, and if still broken, uninstall and reinstall truffle and solc globally.
+Important: if truffle compile fails — check the versions, reboot, and if it's still broken, uninstall and reinstall truffle and solc globally.